charliefontanez/regex-tutorial/gist-template.md

 <pre>/[^a-z]/    any character except a through z</pre>

 Character classes can also be used to select characters in a bracket expression according to the CisXXX library functions.
+This feature may not work in non C based environments such as a javascript environment.

 <pre>
 [[:alpha:]]   All Alphabetic characters (function isAlpha())